matpalm/farmbot_api/README.md

 ### annotate images without detections

-run faster rcnn on all images that haven't been run yet
+run faster rcnn on all images that haven't been run yet. we calculate detections for image as is as well as rotated by 90, 180 and 270 degrees.

 ```
 ./calculate_detections.py